code-iai/UE4Bson/README.md

 This is a UE4 Plugin which adds basic Bson Support to your Unreal Engine.
 Currently the only supported platform is Win64.

+## Getting it to work
+Clone this Github into your UE4Project/Plugins folder.
+Add "UE4Bson" to your PrivateDependencyModules and rebuild the project.
+That should be it, you're ready to go.

 ## Usage notes
 The usage is somewhat similar to the native Json functionality of UE4.
 Once the plugin is packaged, installed and added to your dependencies you can include FBson.h and then use FBsonObject just like you would use FJsonObject.
 There is some example code below.

 ## Example code
 ```